SOLICITATION POLICY, July 2016

 H. If reservations for solicitation are not cancelled within 24 hours of the date reserved, or if monies owed are not paid on the reservation date, a $75 fee will be assessed before any future reservations are allowed.
 Three no-shows in an academic year will result in revoked privileges for a solicitation permit.

 I. Door-to-door or pedestrian solicitation is not allowed anywhere on campus.
 Solicitation will be allowed in the Thad Cochran Center, R.C.
 Cook University Union, Shoemaker Square, the Library Plazas and other areas designated by the director of the Union and Programs department.

-I. Solicitors’ displays may not extend more than three feet onto plaza areas.
+J. Solicitor displays may not extend more than three feet onto plaza areas.
 Solicitors must remain in assigned areas and not approach the public.
 No amplified sound will be allowed.
 Vehicles are not permitted on plaza area.

-J. Solicitors cannot ask for or receive advance deposits on any product that is to be mailed to the purchaser.
+L. Solicitors cannot ask for or receive advance deposits on any product that is to be mailed to the purchaser.